izenynn/push_swap_tester/README.md

 Also note that if quantity is less than range, then quantity will be equal to the range.
 Example: ./tester.sh 0 3 5 (quantity will be 3, not 5)

+NOTE: if checker is not working, make sure the checker file has the proper permissions.
+Example: chmod +x checkers/*

 Tester by: izenynn
 github: https://github.com/izenynn